2nd Infantry Division Hosts Week of the Warrior Competition

 |0

-This work, 2nd Infantry Division Hosts Week of the Warrior Competition, by Chin-U Pak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2nd Infantry Division Hosts Week of the Warrior Competition, by SSG Cody Harding, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT